Tanmay-Jaiswal/SelfSupervizedSegmentation/README.md

 python pretrain.py
 ```

-It should be s simple as that assuming that your data
+It should be as simple as that assuming that your data
 is organized as recommended.
 If not, you can pass optional parameters -
 ```